EUDAT-Training/B2SHARE-Training/01_Retrieve_existing_deposit.md

 ```
 Most likely you will get a warning about insecure connections through HTTPS.
 You can ignore that for now.

-To verify whether the request succeeded and see the result, print the variable `r`:
+To verify whether the request succeeded and see the result, print the variable `r` and the response text:
 ```python
 >>> print r
 <Response [200]>